hasznosl/chess/README.md

 # chess
-just a chess game
+A Chess game rendered in the terminal.

 optional improvements:

-create "rookish" "bishopish" interface and implement it in queen, rook and bishop (the refresh_checks, and can_move methods are similar in queen-bishop, queen-rook)
+create "rookish" "bishopish" interface and include it in queen (both), rook (rookish) and bishop (bishopish).
+The refresh_checks, and can_move methods are similar in queen-bishop, queen-rook.

 not handled:

 - castle king's side/queen's side
-- pawn turns to a chosen piece
+- pawn promotion
-- pawns can hit pawns in the middle of the board in a weird way, I did not do that...
+- en passant

-there may be unknown bugs...
+- checking the conditions for check mate (it's tough, not done yet :), just finish the game when you can not move to anywhere

 ![Alt text](/ruby_chess.png?raw=true "Ruby Chess")